habteg97/Capstone_Project_Data_Analysis/README.md

 # Profitability model:
-This repository is about a car rental company analysis and review some strategies that are helpful for maximizing profit and recommend actionable insights in the decision process.
-The repository includes files: Excel raw data, profitability model in excel, and presentation/insights for the rental company to make a better decision.
+A project about a car rental company analysis to review current business performance and identify strategies that are helpful for maximizing profit.
+The model extracts actionable data-driven insights to improve the performance of the company in terms of the key metrics.
+The repository includes files such as: dataset, profitability model in excel, and presentation/insights for the rental company to make a better decision.